acgetchell/mundus-atrox/src/journals/first.md

 ## 2023-01-13

+### Dramatis Personae

+- Benjamin, a 1st-level Elf Ranger
+- CoralKing, a 1st-level Gnome Monk
+- Geral Bryn, a 1st-level Human Fighter
+- Orky, a 1st-level Half-Elf Paladin
+- Steve, a 1st-level Halfling Rogue
+- Tasbros, a 1st-level Elf Sorcerer
+- Tysnera, a 1st-level Elf Wizard
+- Wulrif, a 1st-level Human Warlock

-Spring rises over the Sword Coast as [Neverwinter](../background/urbs.md) makes its way along the High Road to summer at Biscayne Bay, awaiting the arrival of the Marianus Submersible.
+Spring rises over the *Sword Coast* as [Neverwinter](../background/urbs.md) makes its way along the *High Road* to summer at *Biscayne Bay*, awaiting the arrival of the *Marianus Submersible*.

-The *Magisterium* has declared *Spring Week* as the majority of the inhabitants of Neverwinter exchange their musty and clamorous dwellings for the warmth of the surrounding lands.
+The *Magisterium* has declared *Spring Week* as the majority of the inhabitants of *Neverwinter* exchange their musty and clamorous dwellings for the warmth of the surrounding lands.
 Gaily colored tents and trade booths dot the surrounding countryside, patrolled by the *Protectorate* astride their clanking beasts.

-> A Dwarf named Gundren Rockseeker asks you to bring a wagonload of provisions to the summer settlement of Phandalin, three days travel southwest of your current location.
+> A Dwarf named *Gundren Rockseeker* asks you to bring a wagonload of provisions to the summer settlement of *Phandalin*, three days travel southwest of your current location.
-Gundren was clearly excited and more than a little secretive about his reasons for the trip, saying only that he and his brothers had found "something big", and that he'd pay you ten gold pieces each to escort his supplies to Bathen's Provisions, a trading post in Phandalin.
-He then set out ahead of you on horse, along with a warrior escort named Sildar Hallwinter, claiming he needed to arrive early to "take care of business".
+*Gundren* was clearly excited and more than a little secretive about his reasons for the trip, saying only that he and his brothers had found "something big", and that he'd pay you ten gold pieces each to escort his supplies to *Bathen's Provisions*, a trading post in *Phandalin*.
+He then set out ahead of you on horse, along with a warrior escort named *Sildar Hallwinter*, claiming he needed to arrive early to "take care of business".

-> You've spent the last day following the broad High Road south, and you've just recently veered east along the Triboar Trail.
+> You've spent the last day following the broad *High Road* south, and you've just recently veered east along the *Triboar Trail*.
 You've encountered no trouble so far, but the wilderness is always dangerous and full of predators.

 Character introductions were made.

 The party encountered two dead horses along the trail.
-Despite Geral's warning, the party went to investigate and were ambushed by Goblins.
+Despite *Geral*'s warning, the party went to investigate and were ambushed by Goblins.

-Geral leapt forward to save CoralKing, Benjamin, and Wulrif and Orky's charge broke the back of goblin resistance.
+*Geral* leapt forward to save *CoralKing*, *Benjamin*, and *Wulrif* and *Orky*'s charge broke the back of goblin resistance.

 The remainder disengaged and slunk back into the woods, firing desultory arrows at Orky to no effect.

-Benjamin determined the Goblins to have numbered a dozen, and they dragged someone away.
+*Benjamin* determined the Goblins to have numbered a dozen, and they dragged someone away.
 Empty satchels and a map case were found near the dead horses.

-A further day's travel along the Triboar Trail, and Benjamin discovered a Goblin lair in a cave hidden in the woods a scant two bowshots from the trail.
-Hidden in the woods, Benjamin observed the goblins taking a bound human into the cave.
-From their, any other travelers along the Triboar Trail are sure to come under assault.
+A further day's travel along the *Triboar Trail*, and *Benjamin* discovered a Goblin lair in a cave hidden in the woods a scant two bowshots from the trail.
+Hidden in the woods, *Benjamin* observed the goblins taking a bound human into the cave.
+From their, any other travelers along the *Triboar Trail* are sure to come under assault.

-The party crept to the cave entrance, leaving Geral and Tysnera to guard the oxen team and wagon full of the provisions they were hired to deliver.
+The party crept to the cave entrance, leaving *Geral* and *Tysnera* to guard the oxen team and wagon full of the provisions they were hired to deliver.

 The party ambushed two guards at the cave entrance, and then slew three wolves just inside the cave in a filthy den.

-Before they could go further, Tysnera arrived bearing the news that the wagon caravan was under attack by a foul beast.
+Before they could go further, *Tysnera* arrived bearing the news that the wagon caravan was under attack by a foul beast.

-Returning, the party encountered an Owlbear, which had dispatched Geral and was ravaging the remains of the oxen team.
+Returning, the party encountered an Owlbear, which had dispatched *Geral* and was ravaging the remains of the oxen team.

 The Owlbear was defeated and Geral revived from near death.
-The remains of four oxen were scattered amongst the beast's feeding frenzy, and Benjamin eventually retrieved the remaining four.
+The remains of four oxen were scattered amongst the beast's feeding frenzy, and *Benjamin* eventually retrieved the remaining four.

 The party must decide what to do next.